 Lucille "Lucy" Robinson, a budtender at Crystal Spring Healing Alternatives on Main Street in Lewiston, prepares a bag of product for a waiting customer.
-(Tsukroff photo) Cannabinoids are metabolized in the liver when eaten, injected, or applied to the skin in creams or a dermal patch.
-This provides a long-term effect that make take from about 20 to 90 minutes to be felt, but can last for upwards of six hours.
+(Tsukroff photo) but can last for upwards of six hours.
 Smoking or vaporizing brings almost immediate results as the chemicals are absorbed through lung tissue, but the effects are short-lived, Lilley explained.
 Many of the cancer patients that Lilley sees in the dispensary combine smoking with edibles for a combination of immediate and long-term relief from the pain and nausea of their treatment, she said.
 Recreational of cannabis extracts will be allowed in Maine starting in October, but Crystal Spring plans to remain a medical dispensary.
 Creating edibles with consistent levels of extracts is important for their patients, and a medical dispensary is better qualified to provide that consistency, Lilley said.
-Recreational marijuana products will be taxed at a higher rate than medical marijuana, Lilley said.
+Recreational marijua na products will be taxed at a higher rate than medical marijuana, Lillev said.
 Currently, sales of edibles are taxed at the 8% food sales tax rate and other extracts at the 5.5% sales tax rate.
 Recreational marijuana sales will see a 10% sales tax, plus excise taxes of \$355 per pound of flower, \$94 per pound of trim, \$1.50 per seedling and \$0.35 per seed.
-The excise storefront in Lisbon, to replace the cramped kitchen in Lewiston.
+The excise and sales tax are specifically exempted for medical facilities and registered primary caregivers.
+Lilley said she expects to see higher prices overall for recreational kitchen at part of its storefront in Lisbon, to replace the cramped kitchen in Lewiston.
 The dispensary also has a lab that makes distillates from cannabis plants.
 The new kitchen will have more storage and will allow Crystal Spring to accommodate large special orders and to "pop out a lot more edibles than we have been doing," Lilley said.
 Besides the owners, the current chef, and Lilley, the dispensary employs four "budtenders" who sell products to patients, interacting with them to learn about issues that can be addressed with various products sold by the dispensary, Lilley said.
 "We get that similar aspect that bartenders do . . . that hair stylists do, with that whole connection process.
 And it helps to form a relationship with our customers," to guide them toward helpful products.
 The dispensary installed tall Plexiglas shields at the counter to provide proper a safety barrier between budtenders and patients during the COVID-19 pandemic.
 There are no plans for expansion in the foreseeable future, beyond the new storefront in Lisbon, she said.